Successful recovery for independent living

 - Member of the British Psychology Society

-Daily support is provided through two specialist counsellors for alcohol dependency and familiar with a variety of approaches such as Cognitive Behavioural Therapy based interventions, a psychodynamic approach and art based therapy.
+Daily support is provided by two specialist counsellors for alcohol dependency and familiar with a variety of approaches such as Cognitive Behavioural Therapy based interventions, a psychodynamic approach and art based therapy.
 Our care workers are experienced in residential work.

 Respecting the need for dignity, confidentiality, trust and privacy care workers are skilled in dealing with the problems associated with addictive behaviour, learning disabilities, cognitive impairment, physical disabilities and mental health problems.